SILVER2023

 Mission

-International Hearing Dogs mission is to empower individuals who are d/Deaf and hard of hearing by purposefully training specially selected dogs to alert to sounds, carefully matching these dogs with handlers who are deaf and hard of hearing and supporting the paired teams throughout the lifetime of the match.
-The IHDI team is committed to being a true advocate in the community for those we serve while providing our teams with lifetime support, continuously striving to bridge the gap between the d/Deaf and hard of hearing community.
+The mission of Paragon Service Dogs is to empower individuals with disabilities through the purposeful training of specially selected pups, the meticulous pairing of dog and handler, and unwavering support of the dog/handler team for the lifetime of the match.
+The Paragon team is committed to being a true advocate in the community for those we serve while providing our teams with lifetime support, continuously striving to bridge the gap between the d/Deaf and hard of hearing community.

 Ruling year info